ecaha/mikrok8s-hyperv/things/kubevirt.md

 ```

 ## Upload image
-We are following basically this (article)[https://kubevirt.io/2022/KubeVirt-installing_Microsoft_Windows_11_from_an_iso.html].
+Basically, we are following this [article](https://kubevirt.io/2022/KubeVirt-installing_Microsoft_Windows_11_from_an_iso.html).

 To upload the image, we need a way to communicate with the cdi-proxy pod.
-The default service uses cluster IP therefore is not accesible by default from outside.
-Easiest approach is to declare an additional service which will use nodeport.
+The default service uses cluster IP and therefore is not accessible by default from outside.
+Easiest approach is to declare an additional service which will use a nodeport.

 ```PowerShell
 $service = @"